 The microcontroller on control board 1XPCB3 will alert the user when certain errors occur in the HD3070 system, by flashing the ERROR CODE LED on the control board.
 The power supply front cover must be removed to observe control board 1XPCB3 and the ERROR CODE LED (Figure 5-3).
+Note that these error codes are also displayed on the gas console as error numbers.

-The ERROR CODE LED will blink on for 0.5 second and off for 0.5 second with a 2 second gap before repeating the blinking sequence.
+The ERROR CODE LED will blink on for 0.5 second and off for 0.5 second with a 2-second gap before repeating the blinking sequence.
 The number of blinks between the 2-second gap will indicate 1 of the errors listed below.
-During the error code flashing, all outputs from the control board are turned off, and the power supply is in an idle mode.
+During error code flashing, all outputs from the control board are turned off, and the power supply is in an idle mode.
 After the error is corrected, you may resume operation of the system.